opnsense/docs/source/manual/how-tos/ipv6_fb.rst

 OPNSense will automatically prefix this pattern with the dynamically acquired prefix.

 Repeat for all the other subnets.
-Don't forget to configure the `Domain search list` to match the SOHO internal DNS domain.
+Do not forget to configure the `Domain search list` to match the SOHO internal DNS domain if applicable.

 -----------------------------
 Step 4 - setup Firewall rules